Brokerage account vs. IRA: Key differences explained

-Achieving long-term wealth growth is a fundamental objective of investing, and choosing the right account to hold your investments is crucial in realizing that goal.
-Different investment accounts offer unique advantages and selecting the right ones for your portfolio depends on your goals, tax situation, and timeline.
+Achieving long-term wealth growth is a fundamental objective of investing.
+Understanding the differences between an individual brokerage account and an Individual Retirement Account (IRA) is crucial for managing your financial goals.
+These accounts offer unique advantages and trade-offs, and selecting the right one for your portfolio depends on your goals, tax situation, and timeline.

 What is a brokerage account?

-A brokerage account is a type of investment account that you can open with a broker, brokerage firm, or financial platform.
-With a brokerage account, you can buy securities like stocks and bonds and investment funds like mutual funds and ETFs
+An individual brokerage account is a type of investment account that you can open with a broker, brokerage firm, or financial platform.
+With an individual brokerage account, you can buy securities like stocks and bonds and investment funds like mutual funds and ETFs.

 On M1, this looks like our individual, joint, or custodial brokerage accounts.
 Clients can create their own pies or select from pre-built pies.